-How to a Fix Hole
+How to Fix a Hole

 in Board & Batten Siding

 The easiest way to fix a large hole in board and batten siding including the products we used.
-Don’t be intimidated.
-You can do it!

 We were so bummed when moving a light fixture revealed a “huge” gaping hole in our board & batten siding.
 But here’s the easy fix we came up with, plus the materials we used.